 What Do School Uniforms Look Like?

 In the past, school uniforms were very formal.
 Ties, blazers, and a hat for boys.
 Long skirts, blouses, and blazers for girls.
-Nowadays, US schools have a more relaxed approach to the look of their uniforms.
+Nowadays, many US schools have a more relaxed approach to the look of their uniforms.
 Instead of enforcing a specific set of student clothing, they tend to apply a certain dress code.
 This dress code outlines which type and color of shirts, blouses, pants, skirts, shoes, and blazers their students should wear.
 As an example, this school in Florida details what kind of clothes students are allowed to wear throughout the different seasons.

 Benefits of a School Uniform or Dress Code